-Detecting and identifying Swedish companies that have operations that are fundamentally civilian but have products that are nevertheless attractive to the armed forces of other countries, without constituting controlled dual-use items, is very labour-intensive and complicated.
+Detecting and identifying Swedish companies that have civilian operations, but which include products that are attractive to the armed forces of other countries, without constituting controlled dual-use items, is very labour-intensive and complicated.

 An example of such a company is a subcontractor of a defence industry company whose product may be several subcontractor levels down from the final product.
-Another example is companies that operate in the fields of emerging technologies, such as artificial intelligence (AI), quantum computers/quantum cryptography, nanotechnology and biotechnology, and whose products are not yet subject to export control.
+Another example is companies that operate in the fields of emerging technologies, such as artificial intelligence (AI), quantum computers and quantum cryptography, nanotechnology and biotechnology, and whose products are not yet subject to export control.